KarlisKV/Coverage_algorithms/report.md

    * The purpose of the function is to get the inverse of a 2x2 or 3x3 matrix.
 * insert_repair
    * The purpose of the functions is to balance out the tree when a new node is inserted.
+* remove
+  * The purpose of this function is to be able to remove a node from the red-black tree correctly
 * solution
    * The function is to find a 12-digit number that meets two conditions:
       1. It is an arithmetic sequence of three prime numbers.